bogd/anova-oven-api/docs/README.md

 To tell a device what to do, you need to send a JSON-formatted message over the websocket connection.
 Make sure to place your own device ID (collected from the `STATE` messages - see above) under `id` (for oven) or `cookerId` (for sous-vide cooker)!
 For the sous-vide cooker, you can also find your cooker ID in the app, under Profile -> Settings (the gear icon on the top right) -> Connection/Cooker Details -> Device ID .

-As mentioned above, whenever the command needs a UUID, you can write your own, or you can [generate](https://www.uuidgenerator.net/) one.

 Oven commands:
 * Start cook: [CMD_APO_START](./oven/CMD_APO_START.md)
 * Stop cook: [CMD_APO_STOP](./oven/CMD_APO_STOP.md)